WhoIsSethDaniel/plenv-meta-inspector/README.md

       # of the CPAN::Perl::Releases module
       plenv list-perl-releases -n

+      # list all the (possible) names for the distribution associated with
+      # the given module
+      plenv find-dist LWP

 # DESCRIPTION

 Adds several new subcommands to plenv that help with inspecting details of